-Flow cytometry is a technique for live cell analysis that measures optical light scattering features to determine physical characteristics (Adan et al., 2017).
-This instrument is beneficial for calculating the number of cells in a biologic sample, as well as for measuring cellular properties, such as size, shape, viability, and granularity (Verbsky & Routes, 2022).
+Flow cytometry is a technique for live cell analysis that measures optical light scattering features to determine physical characteristics.
+This instrument is beneficial for calculating the number of cells in a biologic sample, as well as for measuring cellular properties, such as size, shape, viability, and granularity.
 Flow cytometry may also be used for diagnostic and prognostic purposes when monitoring certain diseases, and for identifying the presence of specific biomarkers.

 Flow cytometry-derived DNA content can be used for cell cycle analysis to estimate the percentages of a cell population in the various phases of the cell cycle; it can also be used with other reagents to analyze only the S phase.
-A S-phase fraction (SPF) is an assessment of how many cells are actively synthesizing DNA (UIHC, 2016).
-It is used as a measure of cell proliferation, particularly for cancer (Pinto et al., 1999).
-A high SPF value is indicative of rapid cancer growth (ACS, 2021).
+An S-phase fraction (SPF) is an assessment of how many cells are actively synthesizing DNA.3 It is used as a measure of cell proliferation, particularly for cancer.4 A high SPF value is indicative of rapid cancer growth.5